Karol G: Public image

 Ecleen Luzmila Caraballo of Rolling Stone describes Karol G's style of dress as "feminine and sexy, yet sporty and tomboyish — but never [cutesy]".
 Gary Suarez of Vice notes that in her music videos, "she exudes a sex positivity that reflects a powerful diva image front and center, rather than the eye candy tropes often found in urbano visuals."
 Karol G has a large LGBT following, and the singer expressed admiration for her gay fans by explaining, "I love people who can go out into the world and be fearless...That's something I admire very much from that community.
 They have a beautiful energy."
 She declined to record "Sin Pijama" with Becky G, which would become a collaboration with Natti Natasha and be a hit, because of a lyric about smoking marijuana in the song.
 Karol G, who does not smoke marijuana, felt that the song did not represent her true lifestyle.
 For her album Ocean, Karol G moved away from the polished image of the Unstoppable album cover, with the artist explaining, "I did the picture with no makeup, super natural.
 Because that's the way I want people to listen to my music now."

 In 2020, Karol G's tweet about her dog's "perfect" color and citing it as an example of white and black looking beautiful together sparked controversy.
 She later admitted to have acted in "an ignorant way" at a time when Black Lives Matter had gripped America in 2020.
 Karol G also admitted to have "lost a lot of opportunities" in her interview with The Guardian.

 Personal life

 Karol G met Puerto Rican rapper Anuel AA in August 2018 on the set of the music video for their song "Culpables", a month after his release from prison.
-In January 2019, the couple confirmed their relationship.
-On 25 April 2019, Karol G arrived at the Billboard Latin Music Awards wearing a diamond wedding ring, confirming the couple's engagement.
-On 20 April 2021, Anuel AA confirmed the couple had ended their relationship.
+In January 2019, the couple announced their relationship.
+On 25 April 2019, Karol G publicised her engagement to the rapper by appearing at the Billboard Latin Music Awards wearing a diamond ring.
+On 20 April 2021, Anuel AA stated that he and Karol G had ended their relationship and engagement.
+As of early 2023, Karol G's relationship with Colombian musician Feid was shown after they attended the Billboard Women in Music 2024 event together.

+On 29 February 2024, Karol G's Gulfstream IV, en route from Hollywood Burbank Airport to El Salvador International Airport for her Mañana Será Bonito Tour, made an emergency landing at Van Nuys Airport due to a report from the pilot of smoke in the cockpit.
+All 16 passengers onboard the plane, including Karol G, were evacuated safely with no injuries.